What are server event parameters?

 Deduplication is handled automatically by Datahash CAPI Gateway setup.
 Datahash ensures that the same event ID is used for events sent through both client-side and server-side to avoid duplicates.

-• Post Live QA of Event Matching
+• Post live QA of Meta Events Graph